jitdarkfighter/Precog-Assignment/Task1/problems_noticed.md

 - Tested with increased data on the 6m parameter model -> again overfitting

-- Got a first working version after using 50 images per class for training.
+- Got a first working version after using 50 images per class for training with 500k params